Not Everything You Need To Know About Plant Care Comes On The Tag

 The Plant Care Tag Has Planting Tips

-If you’ve even brought a plant home from the nursery only to have it wilt despite your best efforts, you’re familiar with the idea that what works for one plant won’t work for others.
+If you’ve ever brought a plant home from the nursery only to have it wilt despite your best efforts, you’re familiar with the idea that what works for one plant won’t work for others.
 Planting tips on the tag are general recommendations.
 However, we recommend speaking with one of our Trusted Garden Advisors for local planting recommendations, including ensuring your plant’s success from the beginning with a fertilizer such as E.B.
 Stone Organics Sure Start or a fertilizer designed for the specific type of plant you’re purchasing.

 Different plants prefer different levels of sunlight exposure.
 While most ferns are too delicate to thrive in a sunny place there are some varieties that do quite well in the sun as long as their soil stays moist.
 Coneflowers and other daisy-like plants need hot temperatures and bright sun to look their best.
 A plant care tag will give you general lighting recommendations for that plant.